 The Lexus LX is a full-size luxury SUV that's related to the Toyota Land Cruiser.
-The LX may seem like a luxury SUV, but it has hardcore off-roading and towing capabilities.
+The LX may come off as a luxury SUV, but it features hardcore off-roading and towing capabilities.

 In the 1990s, Americans couldn't get enough of the rugged mystique of SUVs.
 At the same time, Lexus was on the rise as a brand and broadening its lineup of vehicles; so it seemed natural for the luxury brand to get a somewhat more luxury-laden and refined version of the Toyota Land Cruiser—one with a little more driveway cachet for upper-class suburbanites.